pipiscrew/timeline/health/meat.md

 100gr **pork front leg** are

-* 15-18 grams the protein
+* 15-18 grams of protein
-* Around 20 grams carbs
+* around 0.2 grams carbs
-* between 10- 30 grams fat
+* between 10-30 grams of fat

 > **Creatine** = There are 4 grams of it in any **kg** of good meat.
 [Creatine Enhances Energy Production](https://www.healthline.com/nutrition/creatine-for-muscle-and-strength) | always choose Creatine Monohydrate as supplement | [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4304302/)